Fictoplasm/GitHack/Core/2_characters.md

 The centre of the character sheet is the Wheel, with the Ability Scores arranged clockwise in the order from Strength through to Charisma.
 Ability Scores are written in each segment, along with any Backgrounds (if that score is tagged with a background).

-Around the rim of the wheel is the Demon Track.
+Around the rim of the wheel is the Demon Track of 36 segments.
 This is used to keep track of a character's Demon and its influence over the character.
 As the Demon grows in power, more of the track is filled in and more of each segment is corrupted.

+Just outside the track are the twelve Houses.
+When the three segments under a House are filled in, that House is also activated for additional magical power.

+![The Wheel][image-1]

 ### 2.2 Ability Scores